Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 4. Garofalo Fettucce

 Although they have a sizable vegan assortment, the Italian-based pasta company Garofalo also makes a few varieties with eggs.
-Besides producing vegan durum wheat pasta, Garofalo also sells whole grain, gluten-free, and organic pasta that is devoid of dairy and eggs.
+Besides producing vegan durum wheat pasta, Garofalo also sells whole grain, gluten-free, and organic pasta devoid of dairy and eggs.
 Only filled ravioli and tortellini are not vegan pasta variations.

 5. Rummo

-Final Thoughts on is Pasta Vegan
+Final Thoughts on Pasta Vegan

 With food as versatile as pasta, it makes sense that it doesn’t easily fit into the category of “vegan” or “non-vegan.”
 Fortunately, that doesn’t mean you have to avoid it altogether.